annalam/ctdna-prediction-manuscript/README.md

-# ctdna-prognosis-manuscript
+# Source code for manuscript "Utility of ctDNA in prognosticating CRPC treatment outcomes"

-Source code for building the ctDNA% prediction models used in our manuscript "Utility of ctDNA in prognosticating CRPC treatment outcomes"
+This repository contains the code for the analyses carried out in our publication "Utility of ctDNA in prognosticating CRPC treatment outcomes".